 The view of Parque Central in Havana from Iberostar Parque central rooftop bar and restaurant, on a bright sunny day.

 When you visit Havana, regardless of the time of year, it will be hot.
 And busy.
 And lots to see and do.
-At the end of the day, you are going to need this amazing Bars Havana rooftop guide!
+At the end of the day, you are going to want to chill in an airy and cool place.
+This is why you need this extensive guide to rooftop bars in Havana!

-I have traveled regularly to Havana for five years for long periods of time, and I love its rooftop bars!
+I have traveled regularly to Havana for five years for long periods of time, and I love its rooftop bars, so this is a guide created from the heart.

-What is better on super hot evenings after having explored Havana than taking a few hours lounging on one of the city’s airy terraces?
+What is better on super hot evenings after exploring Havana than a few hours lounging on one of the city’s airy terraces?

 Affiliate disclosure: I only recommend tours, services and purchases I know and love on this website.